 If you cannot remember your password, please open MacFamilyTree, then navigate to the publish section.
 Select Export Website for MacFamilyTree.com, click in log in, then click on “forgot password”.

 We are very happy to hear about your experience with our software.
 Please drop us a line and send your comments using the support form.
 Please understand that we cannot reply to every suggested improvement instantly since support requests by customers facing any issues are always prioritized.
 Be assured that we read each and every email and that you suggestions will be part of our feature planning sessions.
 If it’s something we can implement easily, we’ll do so as soon as possible

-MacFamilyTree 9 and CloudTree 2.0 allow you to share trees of unlimited size with other users.
+MacFamilyTree 10 and CloudTree allow you to share trees of unlimited size with other users.
 In order to achieve this, some significant changes to the underlying architecture had to be made.
-Unfortunately it’s not possible to share a tree between MacFamilyTree 9 with CloudTree 2.0 and MacFamilyTree 8 with the older CloudTree version.
-Both sides need to run MacFamilyTree 9 or MobileFamilyTree 9.
+Unfortunately it’s not possible to share a tree between MacFamilyTree 10 and MacFamilyTree 9.
+Both sides need to run MacFamilyTree 10 or MobileFamilyTree 10.

 Why do I see transparent people on the Interactive Tree?

 Such a duplication can exist for several reasons:

 1) Duplicate and/or empty entries on the “Edit” -> “Families” tab